goblinfactory/konsole/README.md

         }
 ```

-<sub>* By 100%-ish I mean 'some', enough to make MockConsole useful enough and accurate enough that I couldn't have written a high quality progress-bar without it ;-D If you use MockConsole to help you write a console utility and find it's lacking some important features, please contact me, I'd love to hear from you and see if I can update MockConsole to help you.</sub>
+<sub>* By 100%-ish I mean 'some', enough to make TestConsole useful enough and accurate enough that I couldn't have written a high quality progress-bar without it ;-D If you use MockConsole to help you write a console utility and find it's lacking some important features, please contact me, I'd love to hear from you and see if I can update MockConsole to help you.</sub>

 ##Support, Feedback, Suggestions